jesseflorig/apollo-server-boilerplate/README.md

 # Apollo Server Boilerplate
-A boilerplate project using apollo graphql to serve up static data.
+A boilerplate project using Apollo server to serve up static data.
 This project uses Babel to transpile ES6 from `src` to ES5 in `lib`.
 The structure of the project goes beyond the initial Apollo and Graphql examples to show a more modular project layout.
+To see how you would connect an Apollo client to this server, check out (Apollo Client Boilerplate)[https://github.com/jesseflorig/apollo-client-boilerplate]

 ## Running
 Clone the project and run `npm start` from the root directory